woramone/Active-Directory-Project/README.md

 <!--( SHOW SCREEN SHOT OF RESULT OF SUCCESSFUL BRUTE FORCE)-->

+###  Detecting and analyzing malicious activity using Splunk SIEM

 - We now go to Splunk and see what telemetry we have generated
 - Select "Search & Reporting"
 - We know that our attack is occurred within the past 15 minutes and knew the target, let's narrow down our search to find the events related to "abrown"